albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 - A text file, usually named `Dockerfile`, that contains a set of instructions used to create the Docker image

-- Docker promotes reuse and a _Dockerfile_ can extend another image
+[//]: # (- Docker promotes reuse and a _Dockerfile_ can extend another image => as we will show later with multi-stage docker files?)

-  - For example, a _Dockerfile_ hosting a Java application can extend another image that already has the Java Runtime installed and only customises the parts that it needs, rather that starting from scratch
+[//]: # ( For example, a _Dockerfile_ hosting a Java application can extend another image that already has the Java Runtime installed and only customises the parts that it needs, rather that starting from scratch)

 ---

 # Example of a Dockerfile

-- Following is a typical _Dockerfile_ that hosts a Java application
+- Following is a typical _Dockerfile_ that hosts a Java 8 application:

   ```dockerfile
   FROM adoptopenjdk:8u262-b10-jre-hotspot